-S. Please note that the Project Partner Letter of Support should only be added to the Project Partners section of the Je-S application form and should not be uploaded to the attachments section of the application as document/attachment type 'Letter of Support'.
-Draft the letter or email when the proposal is being prepared; it should be targeted specifically to the project and must therefore be dated within six months of the date of submission of the proposal.
-Get the letter or email signed by the named contact, stating the capacity in which they are providing the sign off to provide assurance that the project partner has authorised the proposed contribution or commitment (project partner letters of support that merely indicate that an organisation is interested in the research are not permitted). the p Il written project partner letter of support will confirm the organisation's commitment to roposed project by articulating the benefits of the collaboration, its relevance and itial impact.
-The project partner letter or email should also identify: The value, relevance and possible benefits of the proposed work to the partner One or more names of key experts / investigators
+- Include the letter or email as an attachment to the grant on submission viaJe-S. Please note that the Project Partner Letter of Support should only be added to the Project Partners section of the Je-S application form and should not be uploaded to the attachments section of the application as document/attachment type 'Letter of Support'. - Draft the letter or email when the proposal is being prepared; it should be targeted specifically to the project and must therefore be dated within six months of the date of submission of the proposal. - Get the letter or email signed by the named contact, stating the capacity in which they are providing the sign off to provide assurance that the project partner has authorised the proposed contribution or commitment (project partner letters of support that merely indicate that an organisation is interested in the research are not permitted).

+A well written project partner letter of support will confirm the organisation's commitment to the proposed project by articulating the benefits of the collaboration, its relevance and potential impact.
+The project partner letter or email should also identify:

+• The value, relevance and possible benefits of the proposed work to the partner